-Have strong opinions, but I welcome any civil fact-based discussion.
+Have strong opinions, but welcome all civil discussions.

 Mastodon: @BrikoX@freeradical.zone